cucumber/docs/content/cucumber.md

 ## Matching steps

-1. Cucumber matches a step against a Step Definition's `Regexp`
+1. Cucumber matches a step against a step definition's `Regexp`
 2. Cucumber gathers any capture groups or variables
 3. Cucumber passes them to the step definition's {{% text "ruby" %}}`Proc` (or “function”){{% /text %}}{{% text "javascript" %}}function{{% /text %}}{{% text "java" %}}method{{% /text %}} and executes it